-1) The Leadership member with responsibility for the day to day running of the school is informed.

-2) The pupil who has been bullied is interviewed and their comments recorded.

-3) The pupil or pupils who have displayed bullying behaviours is/are interviewed and comments recorded.

-4) The parents of the individual who has shown bullying behaviour are contacted and invited to a meeting; a meeting between the Leadership lead, pupil and parents is held; the incidents are outlined, and the sanctions are detailed.

-5) Individual Behaviour Plans to set targets to improve and monitor behaviour are set up which may involve calling upon the expertise of outside agencies.

-6) In persistent circumstances sanctions may include:

-- i. permanent exclusion - ii. temporary exclusion

-- iii. exclusion from the school premise at lunchtime - iv. exclusion from the playground at lunchtime - v. move out of current class - vi. arrangements for parent to supervise pupil to and from school

-7) The parents/carers of the pupil who has been bullied are kept informed throughout the whole process.
+- 1) The Leadership member with responsibility for the day to day running of the school is informed. - 2) The pupil who has been bullied is interviewed and their comments recorded on CPOMS - 3) The pupil or pupils who have displayed bullying behaviours is/are interviewed and comments recorded on CPOMS - 4) The parents of the individual who has shown bullying behaviour are contacted and invited to a meeting; a meeting between the Leadership lead, pupil and parents is held; the incidents are outlined, and the sanctions are detailed. - 5) Individual Behaviour Plans to set targets to improve and monitor behaviour are set up which may involve calling upon the expertise of outside agencies.
+These would also be stored on CPOMS - 6) In persistent circumstances sanctions may include: - i. permanent exclusion - ii. temporary exclusion - iii. exclusion from the school premise at lunchtime - iv. exclusion from the playground at lunchtime - v. move out of current class - vi. arrangements for parent to supervise pupil to and from school - 7) The parents/carers of the pupil who has been bullied are kept informed throughout the whole process.